chronicleprotocol/documentation/docs/hackathons/eth-global-bangkok-hackathon.md

 ### 🏁 Assets to submit:

- -  A public demo URL to your deployed project that judges can test.
- - A short video that demonstrates your submission (approximately 2-3 minutes).
  - A public GitHub repository with the code.
  - Complete the 2-min Builder Feedback Form: https://forms.gle/EZiu96gfhBBnwuAQ8